ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 > 3) Please provide the estimated values of the parameters for each functional group in a table, so that they are easily accessible for the DGVM modeling groups.

+We have included this information in Supplementary Tables XXX and XXX.

 > It would also be desirable to provide scripts for the analysis so other groups could repeat your work, using different PFT designations or updated datasets.

 Our implementation of the sampling algorithm used in this manuscript is available on GitHub in a standalone R package (github.com/ashiklom/mvtraits).
 This package is designed to handle any data (as long as it is in matrix form), and includes a literate programming vignette demonstrating its application to R's built in "Iris" dataset.
 This is stated in the "Methods" section of the manuscript on line XXX.
 (TODO)

-In addition, all of the code required to reproduce this specific analysis is available in a separate GitHub repository (github.com/ashiklom/np-traits-analysis).
+In addition, all of the materials (including code) required to reproduce the analysis for this manuscript is available through the Open Science Framework (https://osf.io/w8y73).
 This is stated in the manuscript methods section on line XXX.
 (TODO) These scripts are fully functional, but not as organized or well-documented as the package.
-If and when this manuscript is accepted, I will clean up these scripts to ensure that all steps are clear to anyone wishing to exactly reproduce the analysis.
+Prior to final publication, I will clean up these scripts to ensure that all steps are clear to anyone wishing to exactly reproduce the analysis.

 > 4) L283 Does TRY archive the data set requested for this project?
 How would a user request from TRY and get the same data that you used?

-(TODO)
+We have confirmed with TRY administrator Jens Kattge that TRY data requests are archived, and we have expanded this text in the methods accordingly.
+In addition, we have indicated that the data can be provided directly from the lead author (Alexey Shiklomanov) on reasonable request.
+Unfortunately, because a sizable fraction of the data used are listed as "restricted" in TRY, re-publishing them in an open repository would be a violation of TRY's data use policy.

 > 5) Fig. 4.
 How did you assign the length of the lines for these correlations.
 It seems that the global lines should span the full data, but they are contained within the broader cluster of lines for the various PFTs.